College Planning for High School Seniors

 - Visit to learn more about financial aid.

 - Start applying for scholarships from private organizations.
 Check your Fastweb search results for new scholarships.

 - If you’re applying Early Action or Early Decision, get your application in this month.

 - Keep copies of all applications and forms sent to colleges.

 - SAT is offered on November 6, 2010.

 - Work on college applications!
 Many applications are due this month or in early January.

 - Find out when the SAT and ACT are offered and sign up, if you haven’t taken them already or need to retake.

-- Start gathering materials and financial records for the FAFSA, available on January 1.
+- Start gathering materials and financial records for the FAFSA, available on October 1 (starting this year).

-- File the Free Application for Federal Student Aid (FAFSA) as soon as possible after January 1.
+- File the Free Application for Federal Student Aid (FAFSA) as soon as possible after October1.